BomberFish/kdoom/README.md

-# DOOM for Amazon Kindle
+# kdoom - DOOM for the Amazon Kindle

 WIP port of DOOM to the Kindle (seriously, why hasn't anyone done this yet?)